Skip to main content

 For videos starring you

 Seedance 2.0 via Starrd.
 This is the use case where the gap is widest.
 Putting yourself in a scene lives or dies on character consistency — the one thing Omni is weakest at and Seedance is strongest at.
 Starrd pairs Seedance 2.0 with expertly tuned templates so you skip prompt engineering entirely: upload a photo or two, pick a scene, and get a 12-second cinematic video starring you in minutes.
-And because Seedance 2.0 isn't directly available in the US, Starrd is one of the easiest ways to use it at all — no VPN, no API keys.
+With no prompts to write and no settings to tune, Starrd is one of the easiest ways to use the model at all.

 These models aren't mutually exclusive.
 Use Gemini Omni when you want to edit and iterate, and Seedance 2.0 (via Starrd) when you need a consistent character in a polished cinematic scene.
 The right tool depends on the job in front of you.